List of national symbols of Palestine

-Among the additional objects which are considered to be symbols of the Palestinian nation, is the indigenous Palestinian Poppy.
-Often red, white, and green (due to stems and leaves), these flowers display the primary colors of the Palestinian flag.
-Oranges, lemons, olive trees, and the cactus pear are also widely accepted as symbols for the Palestinian nation.
+Among the additional objects which are considered to be symbols of the Palestinian nation, is the native Palestinian poppy.
+Even though the national flower of Palestine is the Faqqua Iris, adopted in 2016, the poppy is red, with black center and green leaves, evoking the primary colors of the Pan-Arabic and Palestinian flag.
+Jaffa oranges, lemons, olive trees, Battiri eggplants and the cactus pear (sabr) are also widely used as symbols for the Palestinian nation.
+Other plants including za'atar (thyme) and handal (colocynth) and traditional Palestinian crafts such as tatreez (Palestinian embroidery) are also considered national symbols.